NebbGroup/docs.qlarm.com/content/events/_index.md

 ## Filters
 The following filters are available for both Events and History tabs:
-- "ENDPOINT FILTER" - the endpoint filter is preselected and is used to select Event Instances created for any of the Tags of the selected [Endpoint](/glossary#endpoint).
-- "TAG FILTER" - the tag filter is populated with the selected Endpoint Tags and is not preselected.
-It filters Event Instances for selected Tag.
+- "TAGS FILTER" - the tags tree view filter is populated with the Tags and their [Assets](/glossary#asset) for which the user has asset scopes.
+It filters Event Instances for selected Tags.
 - "SEARCH FILTER" (by name) - filters the Event Instances with a name that contains the search string.
 - "EVENT TYPE" - filters only the Event Instances from selected Event Type.
 - "IN GRACE PERIOD" - If checked, only Event Instances that are in Grace Period will be displayed .